tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/get-account-information.md

 ---
 title: Get Account Information (REST API) - Azure Storage
-description: The Get Account Information operation returns the sku name and account kind for the specified account.
+description: The Get Account Information operation returns the sku name, account kind, and whether a hierarchical namespace is enabled for the specified account.
 author: pemari-msft

 ms.date: 09/20/2019